About Asian Robotics Review

 Journalist, writer and video producer, Green has been reporting on and producing programming about technology for over two decades.

-He is the author of the Amazon best seller Bright Boys: The Making of Information Technology (Taylor & Francis, 2010).
+He is the author of the Amazon best sellers Bright Boys: The Making of Information Technology (Taylor & Francis, 2010); and The Untold Story of Everything Digital (Taylor & Francis, 2019).

 He began his career writing award-winning radioplays for National Public Radio; and his short story collection In The Room the Women Come and Go was awarded a UNICO National Literary Award.

-For over fifteen years, Green and his Thai wife have spent much of their time in Asia, where they have friends, family and a home.
+For over twenty years, Green and his Thai wife have spent much of their time in Asia, where they have friends, family and a home.